rajubapi/NN-Notes/README.md

 ## Rubric

 * Create a new branch for each sub-topic.
-They will later be merged into their own respective branches, Perceptron, MLFFNN, and
+They will later be merged into their own respective branches: Perceptron, MLFFNN, and
 SVM

 * Each branch would be prefixed with your name to avoid confusions eg: `sai/hot-stuff`, here hot stuff is the brach name.
 You